 9. Failing to update the plan regularly

 Some organization go through the work of developing thorough succession plans but then become stalled in the implementation phase.
+This is a common succession planning mistake.
 You should never

 10. Inadequately documenting the process